TingyuanLi27/TingyuanLi27.github.io/_pages/about.md

 My research lies at the intersection of econometric theory and applied econometrics, with a particular focus on causal inference using methods such as difference-in-differences, machine learning, and optimal transport.
+I am currently a research assistant to Professor Pedro H. C. Sant’Anna.

 Please feel free to contact me via [email](mailto:tli362@emory.edu).
 You can also connect with me on